DPAC: Distribution-Preserving Adversarial Control for Diffusion Sampling: Experiments

 \subsection{Experimental Setup}

-\textbf{Baselines.} We conduct a direct, controlled comparison between two guidance strategies, both implemented using an identical Denoise-then-Perturb (PGD-style) injection mechanism.
-This isolates the impact of the \emph{control direction} itself. \begin{itemize} \item \textbf{AdvDiff (Baseline)}: We re-implement the core guidance mechanism of AdvDiff~\cite{dai_advdiff_2024}.
+We conduct a direct, controlled comparison between two guidance strategies, both implemented using an identical Denoise-then-Perturb (PGD-style) injection mechanism.
+This isolates the impact of the \emph{control direction} itself. \begin{itemize} \item AdvDiff (Baseline): We re-implement the core guidance mechanism of AdvDiff~\cite{dai_advdiff_2024}.
 This method uses the raw classifier gradient $w_k = \nabla_{x_{k-1}^{\text{clean}}} \ell_{\text{tar}} (x_{k-1}^{\text{clean}})$ as the control direction (i.e., gradient ascent to maximize loss).
-This injects a score-parallel component (normal to iso-density surfaces), which our theory predicts will distort the distribution. \item \textbf{DPAC (Ours)}: The tangential control method from \cref{sec:method}.
+This injects a score-parallel component (normal to iso-density surfaces), which our theory predicts will distort the distribution. \item DPAC (Ours): The tangential control method from \cref{sec:method}.
 It uses the $G_k$-inner-product projection of the same ascent direction $w_k$ onto the subspace orthogonal to the score $s_k$, i.e., $u_{\text{hat}}\propto \Pi_\perp^{(s_k,G_k)}(w_k)$ as in \cref{eq:score_proj}.
-We test two variants for $G_k$: the identity ($G_k\!=\!I$) and the noise-scaled metric ($G_k\!=\!(1-\alpha_k)^{-1}I$). \end{itemize} Note that diffusion-based UAE generation remains a nascent subfield.
-Among existing approaches, AdvDiff~\cite{dai_advdiff_2024} is currently the only method that directly performs adversarial guidance within the diffusion trajectory for universal attacks.
-Other related works such as DiffPGD~\cite{xue_diffusion-based_2023} or AdvDiffuser~\cite{chen_advdiffuser_2023} adopt diffusion priors merely as regularizers or outer-loop optimizers rather than as in-trajectory controls.
-Therefore, AdvDiff serves as the only directly comparable baseline for our study.
+We test two variants for $G_k$: the identity ($G_k\!=\!I$) and the noise-scaled metric ($G_k\!=\!(1-\alpha_k)^{-1}I$). \end{itemize} Among existing approaches, AdvDiff serves as the closest baseline that performs in-trajectory classifier-gradient guidance for unrestricted adversarial example generation; in contrast, DiffPGD~\cite{xue_diffusion-based_2023} and AdvDiffuser~\cite{chen_advdiffuser_2023} apply diffusion priors outside the reverse dynamics and are thus not directly comparable in our controlled setting.